-Extrinsic rewards are usually tangible or financial rewards that are not related to the CSR program itself, and are controlled by someone other than the employee.
+Extrinsic rewards are usually tangible or financial rewards that are not related to the CSR program itself and are controlled by someone other than the employee.

 In contrast, intrinsic rewards are intangible, psychological rewards that employees feel.
-These include the good feeling of achievement, belonging and helping others.
+These include the good feeling of achievement, belonging, and helping others.

 Sometimes rewards can be both extrinsic and intrinsic.

 For example, with Charity Miles, the primary reward is a tangible donation to charity.
 However, the employee isn’t receiving that donation.
-Their reward is the good feeling of improving their health while making an impact for a cause they care about.
+Their reward is the good feeling of improving their health while making an impact on a cause they care about.